glouppe/info8006-introduction-to-ai/lecture1.md

 .width-80[![ACT-R](figures/lec1/soar.jpg)]

-The modern SOAR cognitive architecture, as a descendant of the Logic Theorist<br>(Alan Newell, Herbert Simon, 1956).
+.caption[The modern SOAR cognitive architecture, as a descendant of the Logic Theorist<br>(Alan Newell, Herbert Simon, 1956).]

 ---